N3X15/ONI-mods/README.md

 0. You will need to install Visual Studio 2019.
 1. Run `BUILD.exe` to build everything and install it to `$HOME/Documents/Klein/Oxygen Not Included/mods/dev`.

+* If you get errors, make sure the detected paths in build-config.toml are correct.

 ### Linux
-You're SOL:  My poor Linux laptop doesn't have the power to run this game, and the buildsystem is dependent on VS2019.
+You're SOL:  My poor Linux laptop doesn't have the power to run this game, and the buildsystem is currently dependent on VS2019.
 I may change the buildsystem to nant/[whatever the popular CLI build system for C# is] in the future, if there's enough demand.

 ## BUILD.exe
 *AKA: I don't trust this .exe, tell me how to build it!*